Anfield 89 – How Arsenal won the league in the most dramatic of circumstances

 Arsenal’s league title win in 1989, generally referred to as ‘Anfield 89’ is the most impressive title win ever.

-The date is May 26, 1989, and Arsenal would travel to Anfield in search of a first league title in 18 years.
+The date is 26th May 1989, and Arsenal would travel to Anfield in search of a first league title in 18 years.
 They would write history with a league win if they managed it.
-Anfield 89 could be talked about for years to come.
+This could be talked about for years to come.
 Only a two-goal win would be enough for Arsenal to take the title back to north London.
 Arsenal were three points behind Liverpool in the league table, and four goals worse off in terms of goal difference.
 A two-goal win would put both level on points and goal difference, but Arsenal had scored more goals – 71 to Liverpool’s 65 – so a two-goal win would be enough to win it on goals scored.

 Arsenal won the game 2-0 and won the title.
 This is the story of the most remarkable title win ever: Anfield 89.